SvenThV/cloud-engineering-wiki/azure-update-manager/maintenance-configuration.md

 The maintenance configuration is stored as an Azure resource and therefore requires an Azure region.

 In most environments, the same region as the remaining management resources is selected.
-The region of the maintenance configuration does **not** need to match the region of the virtual machines that will later be assigned to it.

 ---